Hamish Duncan

 Rachel Duncan

-Although behind the scenes from day one, Rachel officially joined the 387 team as Practice Manager in 2011.
-As well as undertaking the marketing of the centre, Rachel is particularly passionate about team wellbeing in practice.
-She was the driving force behind 387 Veterinary Centre becoming the first vets in the UK to achieve Investors in People Platinum accreditation, and the practice was delighted to be re-awarded platinum status in December 2019, which remains current until 2022.
-Rachel’s passion for sharing team values, compassionate support and proactive personal development led to the practice winning an inaugural SPVS/ Mind Matters Wellbeing Award in 2017 and being highly commended again in 2019.
-And she was delighted to be announced as winner of Practice Manager of the Year at the prestigious national Petplan Veterinary Awards in the same year.
+Although a co-director and behind the scenes from day one, Rachel officially joined the 387 team as Practice Manager in 2011.
+As well as undertaking the practice’s marketing, and helping to drive accreditation standards and new projects forwards, Rachel is particularly passionate about team and workplace wellbeing.
+She was the driving force behind 387 Veterinary Centre becoming the first vets in the UK to achieve Investors in People Platinum accreditation which the practice has proudly retained over the past three assessments.
+And Rachel’s passion for sharing team values, compassionate support and proactive personal development led to the practice winning an inaugural SPVS/ Mind Matters Wellbeing Award in 2017 and being highly commended again in 2019.
+She was delighted to be announced as winner of Practice Manager of the Year at the prestigious national Petplan Veterinary Awards in the same year.
+Shortlisted for Investors in People UK Employer of the Year in 2020 and 2024, Rachel continues to look at new ways to support and develop team and practice culture as it’s our people who make us who we are.

 Jo Civil